glolichen/dotfiles/README.md

 Must use pipewire, pipewire-alsa, pipewire-pulse, etc. When the "bad" happens, check if @DEFAULT_SINK@ in pulse is correct.

 Useful commands: `pactl info sinks` `pactl get-default-sink` etc etc...

+If The Error happens where wpctl's @DEFAULT_AUDIO_SINK@ is -1, restart wireplumber with `systemctl --user restart wireplumber`